 “Look for parasites and other microbial overgrowths whether it's Lyme, co-infections or fungal issues like yeast.
 Viruses can play a big role as well,” said Scott Forsgren.
 “Also explore dental contributors like amalgam fillings, root canals or cavities.
 Rewire the limbic system which is part of the brain that includes the hypothalamus.”

 The limbic system is called the feeling and reacting brain.
 Scott Forsgren says it is involved in determining our level of safety regarding the things that we might encounter, smell, see, hear and taste.

 Scott Forsgren explains that you can think of it as the alarm center and anxiety switch.
 It influences the functioning of our immune system, hormonal system, endocrine system, autonomic nervous system.
-Ultimately, it is involved in blood pressure, heart rate, breathing and digesting.
-Any of these things can trigger a limbic system impairment.
+Ultimately, a host of things can trigger a limbic system impairment.
 These may include exposure to mold in a water-damaged building, chemical or pesticide exposure, bacteria, viruses, other microbial overgrowths, physical, mental, or emotional trauma, and more.

-“If someone doesn’t resonate with having had emotional trauma or conflict that set the stage for their condition, it creates a trauma which we need to process in some way,” said Scott Forsgren.
+“If someone doesn't resonate with having had emotional trauma or conflict that set the stage for their condition, the illness itself may create a trauma which we need to process in some way,” said Scott Forsgren.

 Saunas are good, but Scott Forsgren says some people may not entirely be ready for it.
 We can mobilize some toxins internally as well.
 So we have to make sure the routes of elimination are open.

 “When you use a sauna, you do sweat things out, but at the same time, you can mobilize some toxins internally.
 A sauna is a good tool, but you need to listen to your body and not force something that maybe they're not quite ready for,” said Scott Forsgren.
 “Detoxification is a life-long focus.
 I do it every day.”